 The Three Little Pigs by Nosy Crow was and is groundbreaking.
 The project spanned nine months from start to finish.
 Every possible detail has been taken into consideration and it is spectacular!
 The narrator is the 11 year old actress, Freya Wilson, who starred in The King’s Speech.
 Ed Bryan, Nosy Crow’s Head of App Development-Creative, is the illustrator as well as animator.
 He states that illustrating everything, and knowing it was going to be animated, was his biggest creative challenge.
 According to Kate Wilson, Managing Director of Nosy Crow, “We’ve created a new way for children to learn to explore and read stories.
 The Three Little Pigs app is fun, surprising, educational and worth reading again and again.”

 We LOVE everything about The Going to Bed Book, by Sandra Boynton and Loud Crow!
 With it’s calming, gentle rhythm, it is the perfect ebook for tucking little ones in.
 The delivery is poetic and the illustrations are adorable, (what else would you expect from a Sandra Boynton book) featuring her beloved characters.
 The interactivity is sweet and appropriate.
 To compliment the text – subtle bubbles float from the tub, the moon rises and can be spun around, the hot water steams up the screen and when you pull the “down arrow” to turn the lights off, the characters begin to snore.
 The narration is smooth and serene, just what one might need to get that tireless toddler to settle down and fall asleep.
 If the British narrator doesn’t do it, the accompanying music will.
 Sandra Boynton comments, ”I am so smitten by Billy J. Kramer’s infinitely reassuring narration.”
 We were as well and are sure you will be too!
-Find this wonderful adaptation of the original book published in 1982 in the App Store tonight!

-Little Red Riding Hood by Nosy Crow is just what we expected it to be, an exemplar educational book app in every possible way!
+Little Red Riding Hood by Nosy Crow is just what we expected it to be, an exemplary educational book app in every possible way!
 They have thought of everything, including the choice of how long the text will appear on each page – short, medium, or long.
 Text highlighting is optional, as well.
 The story is told through a combination of text and talk bubbles, which seemed to draw the child in all the more.
 Of course, the illustrations and animations done by Nosy Crow are pure perfection, as always!
 A blue circle appears on the pages to indicate that a character wants to speak.
 They also provide a choice of which way to venture when you come to a fork in the path, or some other exciting action.
 The fork in the path gives the reader a choice of which way to lead Little Red Riding Hood to her Grandma’s, which can really switch the story up along the way.

-The Fantastic Flying Books of Mr. Morris Lessmore, by Moonbot Studios LA – This is a very, VERY cool app.
+The Fantastic Flying Books of Mr. Morris Lessmore, by Moonbot Studios – This is a very, VERY cool app.
 The award-winning short film is now an interactive narrative experience.
 William Joyce’s “The Fantastic Flying Books of Mr. Morris Lessmore”, blurs the line between picture books and animated film.
 Inspired, in equal measures, by Hurricane Katrina, Buster Keaton, The Wizard of Oz, and a love for books, “Morris Lessmore” is a story of people who devote their lives to books and books who return the favor.
 Morris Lessmore is a poignant, humorous allegory about the curative powers of story.
 Using a variety of techniques (miniatures, computer animation, 2D animation) award winning author/ illustrator William Joyce and Co-director Brandon Oldenburg present a new narrative experience that harkens back to silent films and M-G-M Technicolor musicals.
-“Morris Lessmore” is old fashioned and cutting edge at the same time.
+“Morris Lessmore” is old-fashioned and cutting edge at the same time.

-Bunny Fun: Head Shoulders Knees and Toes, by Auryn, is an exciting and very different concept from the remarkable author Rosemary Wells.
+Bunny Fun: Head Shoulders Knees and Toes, is an exciting and very different concept from the remarkable author Rosemary Wells.
 Sing, dance, create and learn celebrating the beloved preschool song, “Head, Shoulders, Knees and Toes!”
 This FAB app combines education and entertainment by featuring an adorable bunny singing and dancing to the song in four different languages, sporting four different attires and backdrops that coordinate with the native tongue being sung.
 The four languages are English, French, Spanish and Japanese.

 Wince – Don’t Feed The WorryBug, by iMaginemachine, written and illustrated by Andi Green, is an outstanding storybook app.
 Worrying is an ultra-important theme and very apropos topic for today’s world.
 The WorryWoos is a new series of books and toys created especially to promote emotional wellness in children.
 Wince is appealing to a broad range of ages and each individual will take away something different.
 This issue has yet to be addressed in any apps for children, up until now.
 Wince’s journey of self-awareness helps him overcome his worries and banish the WorryBug.
 He’s a character that will inspire anyone who’s ever had a worry no matter how old they are.

 12. Wee You-Things

 Wee You-Things, by Wee Society LLC, is exactly the kind of book we need to read to our children to help instill 21st century character traits of acceptance.
 This HAPPY interactive book encourages us all to appreciate and celebrate the differences in people.
 We were so delighted when we came across this app!
 Every element in this simple read is stunning and the message so poignant.
-This company has a darling line of toys and prints to adorn your tots room.
+This company has a darling line of toys and prints to adorn your tot’s room.
 We believe in happy design.
 We’re especially drawn to the impact and beauty of simple, modern graphic shapes and bold colors.
 We imagine these pieces would be equally happy in spaces for kids or adults.
 After a bit of research, we found who was behind this unique style and who inspired them.
 Jill Robertson, Jason Schulte and Rob Alexander are co-founders of the new kids’ brand Wee Society.
 Their splendid graphics and insightful message are combined with the insanely great storytelling technologies of the iPad, making this an app you won’t want to miss.